-David Blanchett here at Morningstar now did a wonderful study on this six or seven years ago where I think he tested something like 43 different versions of decreasing equities--so you decrease by little a year or a lot every year, or a little bit than more and then more and then a little bit, like all the different ways that we could glide that equity exposure down.
-And basically what he found was just sticking with the same balanced portfolio and rebalancing to it was working better than all of these decreasing equity exposure approaches.
+David Blanchett, Morningstar's head of retirement research, did a wonderful study on this six or seven years ago where he tested something like 43 different versions of decreasing equities--so you decrease by little a year or a lot every year, or a little bit and then more, or more and then a little bit--all the different ways that we could glide that equity exposure down.
+And basically what he found was just sticking with the same balanced portfolio and rebalancing to it worked better than all of these decreasing-equity-exposure approaches.

 Benz: Why does it work?
 Let's talk about the benefit of why that would actually help lead to better outcomes.

 Kitces: So why it works?
 To sort of overgeneralize, there are four ways that your retirement can go.
 Scenario number one is, everything is just wonderful and everything goes up throughout your retirement in which case basically it doesn't matter what you do.
 All of it's going to work, and it's just a matter of how much money is left over at the end.

 Kitces: Right.
 That's like if I started in '82 and things go up forever.